 TVB Members: Get Additional Analysis [member login required, request it now]

 Download: March, April, May, June, July, Aug & Sept | A18-34 | Hispanics | PR general | PR 35+

 2020 has been marked by the threat of COVID-19, which was declared a global pandemic by the World Health Organization on March 11th.
 This crisis has forced millions of Americans to stay home, while the phrases “social distancing” and “self-quarantine” have taken over the media and become part of our daily conversation.
 TV has been an essential source for audiences looking for critical information and updates on the coronavirus, as well as a key source of entertainment.

-TVB analyzed TV viewership for March, April, May, June, July and August comparing them to the same time last year, finding the percent difference vs 2019.
+TVB analyzed TV viewership for March through September comparing them to the same time last year, finding the percent difference vs 2019.
 Among key demos and dayparts, there has been a strong increase in broadcast TV viewing from last year.

 What we examined:

 - Source: 7 Broadcast networks: ABC, CBS, NBC, FOX, CW, Telemundo, Univision

 - Weeks: compared March – September 2019 versus 2020, averaging the weekly cumed impressions in the 25 LPMs, and the % increase vs 2019.

 - Overall viewership increased in these months over the same months last year.

 - The most dramatic increases occurred in evening news, specifically for 18-34.